oocami35029287/retail_arranger_execution/README.md

      - `FileDir`: path of your docker shell script.
      - `mapsDir`: path of amcl global map.
      - `sceneDir`: path of pedsim scenarial file(.xml).
-4. Make sure your Docker image name, Docker run, and Docker exec commands are correct.
+     - Make sure your Docker image name Docker run, and Docker exec commands are correct.
 If you are running your program locally, set `Enabled` to false.
-5. If you want to add executable programs, please add them to `LaunchItems` in the LaunchItems section.
-Please make sure the names are not duplicated.
+     - If you want to add executable programs, please add them to `LaunchItems` in the LaunchItems section.
+Please make sure the names are not repeated.
-6. If your program opens windows, you can add your window name in `AlignWindows` to position and size the window as desired.
+     - If your program opens windows, you can add your window name in `AlignWindows` to position and size the window as desired.

 ### 2. Application Functions